roshnys/Machine-Learning-Projects/README.md

 # Classification in Python

-These projects are all done with some Classification technique in Python programming language.
+These projects are all done with Machine Learning  Classification technique in Python programming language.

-For more details, each of the project has its own README.
+For more details, each of the project has its own Description.

-## License

-Each project has MIT License.